cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 ##### `WARN`

-Log levels analogous to `WARN` are also frequently found on production systems.
+Log levels analogous to `WARN` are frequently found on production or staging systems.

 Log outputs of this level are very similar to those of `ERROR`.
 Unlike these, however, they contain output indicating imminent errors.